markusfisch/MotoScore/README.md

 # Moto Score

-Tally counter for motorcyclists to record mistakes (i.e. everything you wouldn't do again that way).
+Tally counter for motorcyclists to record tours and mistakes (i.e. everything you wouldn't do again like this).

 <a href="https://play.google.com/store/apps/details?id=de.markusfisch.android.motoscore"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="80"/></a>

-The prototype of this app was done and presented at [Hack The Ride][2].
+The prototype of this app was written and presented at "Hack The Ride," a hackathon held by BMW Motorrad in Barcelona in 2014.

 ## How to use